 Receivables from and Payables to Brokers, Dealers and Clearing Organizations

-Receivables from and Payables to brokers, dealers and clearing organizations, including affiliates, consist of securities failed-to-deliver/receive, margin with clearing broker-dealers related to exchange traded derivatives and pending trades.
-Securities failed-to-deliver and receive represent the contract value of securities which have not been delivered or received by the Company on settlement date.
+Receivables from and Payables to brokers, dealers and clearing organizations, including affiliates, consist of, margin with clearing broker-dealers related to exchange traded derivatives and pending trades.
 Pending trades represent the net amount on unsettled securities transactions.

 Revenue Recognition